Laguna1989/obsidian_notes/Learnings/books/Kent Beck - Extreme Programming Explained.md

 ## What is XP?

 * Social change
-* letting go of old habits that once were “adaptive”
+* Letting go of old habits that once were “adaptive”
-* getting past “I know better than anybody else”
+* Getting past “I know better than anybody else”
-* writing great code that is beneficial for the business
+* Writing great code that is beneficial for the business
 * **Do your best and then deal with the consequences**
 * Based on values:
     * Communication